 One of the several simplifications in deep convolutional neural networks that deserves further scrutiny is the lack of horizontal and top-down signals.
-We know that there are abundant horizontal and backprojections throughout neocortex.
+We know that there are abundant horizontal and back projections throughout the neocortex.
 The functions of top-down connections have been less studied at the neurophysiological level, but there is no shortage of computational models illustrating the rich array of computations that could emerge with such connectivity.

 Essentially all computational models consider that top-down signals play a critical role during learning.
-In fact, the procedure of back-propagation described in Section 6 requires a top-down propagation of errors throughout the network.
+In fact, the procedure of backpropagation described in Section 8.6 requires a top-down propagation of errors throughout the network.
 However, purely bottom-up models do not capitalize on top-down signals after learning and during visual processing.

-Several models have used top-down connections to guide attention to specific locations or features within the image (Section V.17).
+Several models have used top-down connections to guide attention to specific locations or features within the image (Section 5.17, Section 8.13).
 The allocation of attention to specific parts of an image can significantly enhance recognition performance by alleviating the problems associated with image segmentation and clutter.
-The model introduced in Figure VIII-9 uses top-down signals to guide eye movements, that is, overt attention, towards specific locations that may contain the sought object.
+The model introduced in Figure 8.9 uses top-down signals to guide eye movements - that is, overt attention - toward specific locations that may contain the sought object.

 Horizontal and top-down signals can also play an important role in recognition of occluded objects.
-When only partial object information is available, the visual system must be able to perform pattern completion and interpret the image based on prior knowledge (Section III.5).
-Attractor-based recurrent networks can retrieve the identity of stored memories from partial information (Section VII.9).
+When only partial object information is available, the visual system must be able to perform pattern completion and interpret the image based on prior knowledge (Section 3.5).
+Attractor-based recurrent networks can retrieve the identity of stored memories from partial information (Section 7.6).
 Similarly, computational models have combined bottom-up architectures with attractor networks at the top of the hierarchy.
 The attractor-based recurrent dynamics can help make inferences from partial information and thus recognize heavily occluded objects.
 In addition to horizontal connections, top-down signals could also play an important role during pattern completion by providing prior stored information that influences the bottom-up sensory responses.

 The idea that top-down signals can carry task-relevant prior information has been embraced by several proposals formulating visual recognition as a Bayesian inference problem.
-Considering three layers of the visual cascade (e.g., LGN, V1, and higher areas like V2), and denoting activity in those three layers as $x_0$ , $x_1$ , and $x_h$ , respectively, the probability of obtaining a given response pattern in V1 ( $x_1$ ) depends both on the sensory input as well as feedback from higher areas:
+Considering three layers of the visual cascade (e.g., LGN, V1, and higher areas like V2) and denoting activity in those three layers as x_0 , x_1 , and x_h , respectively, the probability of obtaining a given response pattern in V1 (x_1) depends both on the sensory input and feedback from higher areas: